KabukiStarship/Script2/_Spec/Data/DataTypes.md

 #### Vector Types

-The Vector types are stored in b6:b5 for 1, 2, and 4-byte Data Types.
+The Vector types are stored in b6:b5 (mask 0x60) for 1, 2, and 4-byte Data Types.
 All Data Types are memory aligned thus creating a number of illegal data types, such as an 1-byte Array of 2-byte data types.

 | Value | Type | Description                              |
 |:-----:|:----:|:----------------------------------------:|